farhanaftab25/pizza-shop/README.md

 # Project 3

 Web Programming with Python and JavaScript

-* static:
+## static:
-    static folder contain 3 folders
+    * static folder contain 3 folders
-     --- images
+        * images
-     --- css
+        * css
-     --- js
+        * js
-* tempaltes:
+## tempaltes:
-    containers all of the templates
+    * containers all of the templates
-     --- cart.html -> Shows user item in table form
+        * cart.html -> Shows user item in table form
-     --- home.html -> just displays username and status about the orders
+        * home.html -> just displays username and status about the orders
-     --- index.html -> main page for the whole site
+        * index.html -> main page for the whole site
-     --- menu.html -> displays all the menu
+        * menu.html -> displays all the menu
-     --- menu-item.html -> menu item shows specific item in category
+        * menu-item.html -> menu item shows specific item in category

-*  moels.py
+##  moels.py
      --- Category model
      ---- Item -> stores just the name of items
      ---- ItemPrice -> have foreign key to size model and Item model, also contain price of each item